BlueAbi/BlueAbi/README.md

-Hi, I'm a Computer Engineering student B.S, and this where I'll post my project to showcase my skills.
+Hi, I'm a Computer Engineering B.S student, and this where I'll post my project to showcase my skills.